yifattih/rmr-projection-api/workflows_pipeline_test_trigger_file.md

 Now I included the service account argument to the public invoker block That was incorrect
 I fixed the error and added the service account to the private invoker block

+**Implemented solution from dummy repo**
+I updated the main workflow with the changes implemented and tested in the dummy repository This log will trigger the workflow for testing